-Modest weight loss may reduce heart disease, diabetes risks in middle-aged womenDecember 18th, 2013 in Health /
+Modest weight loss may reduce heart disease, diabetes risks in middle-aged womenDecember 18, 2013 in Medicine & Health / Health

 Modest weight loss over 2 years in overweight or obese, middle-aged women may reduce risk factors for heart disease and diabetes, according to new research published in the Journal of the American Heart Association.

 In a study of 417 women participating in weight loss programs for up to 24 months, those who sustained a 10 percent or more loss of their body weight for two years reduced their total cholesterol, LDL "bad" cholesterol, HDL "good" cholesterol, triglycerides, insulin, glucose and inflammation markers.
 Women who had the highest levels of risk at the start of the study benefitted the most from modest weight loss.